 - Participants have completed at least 2 courses in their area of research interest and have a GPA of 2.75 or higher.

-- On or off-campus internship placement – summer of sophomore year to explore fields of academic study
+- On or off-campus internship/research placement – summer of sophomore year to explore fields of study

-- Research experience – summer of junior year – participants are paired with a faculty mentor in their field
+- On-campus research experience – participants are paired with a faculty mentor in their field

-- Research writing class (one credit & WRI) – summer of junior year
+- Summer research writing class (one credit & WAC)

 - Preparation for graduate school admissions tests